YirimS/Tipics-I-learned/README.md

-# Tipics-I-learned
+# Topics-I-learned
-here you can find a brief summary of the topics I learned.
+Here you can find a brief summary of the topics I learned.